• Home

 Let’s take a look at how you can add a nominee to your Demat account through both online and offline processes:

-Adding a nominee online is fast, secure, and paperless.
-Follow these steps:
+The step-by-step process to add a nominee online is fast, secure, and paperless.

-1. Navigate to the Nomination Section: Start by logging into your broker’s website or app.
-Head to the ‘Profile’ or ‘Account Settings’ section, which is where most platforms provide the option to manage nominees.
+• Go to Nomination Section: Log in to your broker’s website or app.
+Find ‘Profile’ or ‘Account Settings’ to manage nominees.

 If you prefer the traditional paper-based process, here’s how you can nominate someone manually: